Top

 • Provide info in a digestible way

-• Pre-emptive patient education so that patients utilize nurses’ hotline or urgent care
+• Preemptive patient education is needed so that patients utilize nurses’ hotline or urgent care.

 zhen-hu-Xruf17OrkwM-unsplash.jpg

-Cynthia has severe abdominal pain, and is taken to the ER by her mom late at night.
+Cynthia has severe abdominal pain, and is taken to the Emergency Room by her mom late at night.
 She feels scared, anxious, and nervous.
 She’s never visited the ER either as a patient or companion, so she doesn’t know what to expect.

 As a patient, Cynthia wants a personal and curated experience that’s easy to navigate and makes her feel in control of her care.